box/box-ui-elements/DEVELOPING.md

 - `yarn start` to launch a local Storybook server.
 Uses demo live data for Elements.
 - `yarn start:npm` to symlink Elements via `yarn link` to a parent project.
-- `yarn start:dev` to launch a local webpack dev server.
-Uses your own data for Elements.
 - `yarn lint` to lint js and css.
 - `yarn lint:js --fix` to lint js and fix issues.
 - `yarn lint:css --fix` to lint styles and fix issues.